uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 ## 3D maps

-A 3D viewer is integrated in QGIS: `View > New 3D Map View`
+A 3D viewer is integrated in QGIS: `View > 3D Map Views > New 3D Map View`

 In the 3D map window, make sure to first:

-* Click on the **Options** wrench icon and set the "Type" to "DEM (Raster layer)", and set the "Elevation" to your clipped DEM.
+* Click the **Options** wrench icon, choose `Configure > Terrain`, set the "Type" to "DEM (Raster layer)", and set the "Elevation" to your clipped DEM.
 * Exaggerate the relief with the "Vertical scale" setting (try 3).

 To see the 3D effect, you will have to use your <kbd>Ctrl</kbd> or <kbd>Shift</kbd> keys on your keyboard while panning with the mouse to change the angle of view.

+To avoid seeing gaps in the rendering, you can go back to your Terrain options and set the "Tile resolution" and "Skirt height" to higher values.

 > A useful plugin for 3D maps is qgis2threeJS, which might be handy to add a 3D map to a website.